Best fridge magnet toys for fun while you cook

 - In the end it's just numbers

-Is it time for your little one to learn the numbers, and do you want to do it in the most fun way possible?
-The Magnetic figures 26 pieces is the ideal toy!
+Is it time for your little one to learn the numbers, and do you want to do this in the most fun way possible?
+The magnetic figures 26 pieces is ideal toys!

 With this set you get 26 numbers in different colors.
 The numbers are magnetic and made of plastic.
-Learn to count and recognize the numbers with this super fun toy set!
+Learn to count and recognize the numbers with this super fun one toys set!

 There are not only numbers, but also calculation symbols such as plus, minus, divided by, fraction.